 Our School Values

 Our DISCOVERY values are: Determination, Independence, Serve God, Courage, Open-mindedness, Victory, Encouragement of others, Resilience and a Yearning for Learning.
+Each value is taken from a bible story as that is how we can learn as children of God.

 At St Joseph's Catholic Primary School we value the backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all of this is a range of curriculum topics, which have strong links to our British history and culture.
 Details sharing how key British Values are embedded in our curriculum are contained in our termly curriculum leaflet to parents.